-My top five books about cycle touring that will inspire your next adventure:
+My top books about cycle touring that will inspire your next adventure:

 My first recommendation is of a practical nature.
-The Adventure Cycle Touring Handbook is a must read for anyone planning a long distance bicycle journey.
+The Adventure Cycle Touring Handbook is a must-read for anyone planning a long-distance bicycle journey.
 Originally written in 2006 by Stephen Lord, this comprehensive handbook is now in its third edition.
-I bought a copy after my most recent trip as a way to help me reintegrate to ‘normal’ life.
-I guess the idea of a big adventure was a kind of tonic to stave off the blues that my journey had ended – I started to look at possible routes for Africa.
-This delaying tactic helped me mitigate the feeling of sadness I experienced when I finally parked my bike up after nearly 20,000km.
+I purchased it after my most recent trip as a way to help me reintegrate into ‘normal’ life.

 Places were at once familiar yet unknown.
 The action moving steadily at 15kph through a landscape I understood but hadn’t seen.
 The perspective of Anna’s daily challenge echoed my own experiences cycling through Europe.
 The scope of the journey was refreshingly local, easy to relate to and inspiring to unfold.

 Eat, sleep, cycle, repeat

 As I read the book I began to plan for regional rides to enjoy sections of coastline in bitesized chunks that would accumulate to traverse the whole coastline.

 I also loved the fact that Anna had friends join along on the ride; her sister tagged along, colleagues from Sustrans hosted and strangers pedalled for a day or two; these alliances make the days move along with ease and grace.

 I found that company was a welcome break from my own inner dialogue on the long days in the saddle.
 These short breaks from the solitary mission offer an insight into the psyche of the long-distance cyclist.
 Eat, Sleep Cycle* is a classic journey in the British cycle touring tradition.

 The best book about bicycle touring